 The future storytelling is planned to be an interdisciplinary place-making project which aims to deepen local engagement, place identity and co-governing through the arts.
 Our aim is to develop alternative method tools for a democratic dialogue between community members, cultural institutions, educational institutions, artist and policymakers through place-based storytelling.
 We want to encourage engagement with and analysis of Ekenäs as the place we call home and encourage an on-going dialogue about pasts and futures related to Ekenäs.
 At the same time we want to inspire a critical debate about city development, culture, commerzialisation, diversity, democracy, migration, transparency and accessibility.

-We are now working on finding funding to continue with our placemaking initiatives.
+We are now working on finding funding to continue with our placemaking initiatives and collaboration with other projects in the Nordic countries.